 Sidalceas are heavy blooming, somewhat rare perennial mallows which produce bright, saucer-shaped flowers (which resemble hollyhocks) on long, slender stems.
-They attract hummingbirds and butterflies, and are excellent cut flowers.
-Sidalcea plants are true perennials that grow to 3 feet tall.
-Winter hardy to zone 5.
+Flowers attract hummingbirds and butterflies, and are excellent for cutting.
+Sidalceas are true perennials.
+Plants grow to 3 ft. tall, are winter hardy to zone 5.

 PARTY GIRL Sidalcea Seeds